Chapter 6 : Wicker Lines

 People had repeatedly told her she could become a professional worrier, so perhaps her mind was simply going into overdrive.
 She would have to put it down to that for now.

 Lorcan had been carried off to bed by Edward.
-As soon as Edward saw his crumpled body on the floor, he whipped him away before Rose could even blink.
+As soon as Edward entered the room and saw his crumpled body on the floor, he whipped him away before Rose could even blink.
 With Lorcan now being unconscious, that left her to her own thoughts and theories.
 Her fingers traced the lines of wicker woven into the chair, it was never ending.
 They either curved over the end of the arm, bending back around again or coming from underneath.
 It was rather like her problem.
 Endless, but she could find the end if she tried.

 She knew she could solve it, she knew it.
 It was just a question of how to solve it, that was all.
 It couldn’t be harder than solving any of the cases she had worked on for The Prophet.
 Though they were mainly based on cake disappearances at Witchy Bake-off, it was something, and something meant a lot to her right now.